cloudfoundry-attic/lattice-release/docs/troubleshooting.html.md

 ### Watch Lattice Component Logs

 If you're still stuck you can try streaming the Lattice debug-logs with `ltc debug-logs` while launching your application.
+[The veritas cli](https://github.com/pivotal-cf-experimental/veritas) is helpful for pretty printing the json log format from `ltc debug-logs` into something more human readable with a command like `ltc debug-logs | veritas chug`.

+### How do I get a shell inside a lattice container.

+See this detailed step-by-step set of instructions for how to [get shell access to a container running on lattice](https://docs.google.com/a/pivotal.io/document/d/1WWoQ_d5nR4-P6VfLbAAbzOZIvRj-Xdff2hsjM_ZWRUQ/edit#heading=h.hwnzq0ni9hoj).

 ## How do I communicate with my containers over TCP?